We are excited to have Anna Hewstan join the Outsource Marketing team, and lead our social media marketing service offering to clients.

 Be clear on what you are trying to achieve, and make sure everything you do is aligned with meeting this objective.
 And when thinking about what you are trying to achieve, it’s helpful to see things from your audience or consumer’s perspective.

 How can you make their experience with your brand or organization better?
 What information do they seek at different stages of their buying journey?
 If you are clear on what you are trying to achieve, and also understand what you need to do to improve the consumer’s experience, you should be able to leverage social media marketing to accomplish something great.

 It’s also important to understand that as part of a broader content-marketing plan, commitment and consistency are key to social media marketing success.
-Once a company creates an account on social media, it is important to stay active with regular content that not only fits the channel but also is relevant and engaged the audience.
+Once a company creates an account on social media, it is important to stay active with regular content that not only fits the channel but also is relevant and engages the audience.

 Where do you see social media marketing in five years?

 Good question.
 The honest answer is that no one really knows.
 But I believe that it will ultimately be the primary source for news, information (from those you trust – friends, family and brands) and entertainment for people.
-We already see people asking for and sharing recommendations on social media from where to go out to dinner to where to travel to for spring break.
+We already see people asking for and sharing recommendations on social media, from where to go out to dinner to where to travel for spring break.